Pmtal3122/Three-js/README.md

-This project contains seven examples of Three JS applications (Heavily inspired from @bobbyroe):
+This repository contains programs inspired by the work of [@bobbyroe](https://github.com/bobbyroe):

 1. Creating a Scene
 2. Drawing Lines